 What is the best shampoo for women with hair loss?

 MDhair's Customized Conditioner is a new kind of active treatment conditioner.
 It is specially formulated with 16 active botanical complexes for healthier, shinier hair.
-Contains Saw Palmetto, Rosemary Leaf Oil, and Apple Stem Cell culture to stimulate the hair follicles and strengthen and thicken the hair and Polygonum Multiflorum Root Extract (Fo-Ti) that is used for centuries in Chinese medicine to slow down hair graying.
+Contains Saw Palmetto, Rosemary Leaf Oil, and Apple Stem Cell culture to stimulate the hair follicles and strengthen and thicken the hair, and Polygonum Multiflorum Root Extract (Fo-Ti) has been used for centuries in Chinese medicine to slow down hair graying.
 Includes keratin, silk peptides, Argan, Avocado, and Black Cumin Seed oils to provide a protective layer to the hair and scalp that prevents dryness, reduces fizziness, and boosts shine.
 It's silicone-free, sulfate-free, paraben-free, fragrance-free, and color-safe.

 What is a hair mask?

 Just as a face mask is designed to hydrate, nourish, and clear the skin, a hair mask - or hair masque - works in a similar way to boost the health and appearance of your hair.
 They are often formulated with butter, oils, and other wholesome ingredients to deeply nourish and strengthen the strands while providing intense benefits that can target specific hair problems.

 How does a hair mask work?